casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 Second, create a `session` parameter.
 It is a `Uint8Array` consisting of the `auction manager contract's hash`, the `entry points` and `runtime arguments`, which we previously created.

 The `auction manager contract's hash` will depend on the network you are using.
-For Casper's mainnet and testnet, the hashes are as follows:
+For Casper's Mainnet and Testnet, the hashes are as follows:

 - Mainnet